-We love weekend city breaks in Europe.
-City breaks are so accessible and there are so many possibilities of places to visit on a short flight from Dublin.
-Our philosophy is that every place is worth visiting at least once.
-Sometimes it's handy to have a specific reason to visit to help prioritize one place over another for a given weekend getaway.
+Birmingham England features so many things to do that it can be overwhelming.
+Sometimes it's handy to have a specific reason to visit to help focus the trip.
 With this in mind, we jumped at the chance to visit Birmingham in the UK for a Pet Shop Boys concert.
 The Pet Shop Boys were one of my favorite bands as a teenager and they were planning a tour!
-Sadly, they weren't planning a stop in Dublin (at the time we booked our trip to England) but on the bright side, it gave us the perfect excuse to visit Birmingham, the 2nd largest city in the UK and a place we'd never found an excuse to visit before for a weekend.
-Here are my impressions of Birmingham as inspired by the music of the Pet Shop Boys.
+Sadly, they weren't planning a stop in Dublin (at the time we booked our trip to England) but on the bright side, it gave us the perfect excuse to visit Birmingham, the 2nd largest city in the UK.
+Read on for more about what to see in Birmingham as inspired by the music of the Pet Shop Boys.

 The Wellington - Not Exactly a Dive Bar